Community Resources

 Th e EPA-ADU projectis a community-driven initiative to promote Accessory Dwelling Units in East Palo Alto.
 The web site describes experiences and successes to inform others.

-ADU Tools and references
+Interactive ADU Tools and references

 EPACANDO explains ADUs.. [.pdf format version of earlier presentations]